daeunyeo/Pediatric-brain-age/README.md

 children than a resting-state scan, which demands extended still compliance.
 This makes the pipeline developed here a more realistic candidate for future extension toward applied developmental screening.
+This project takes a step in that direction by generating caregiver readable reports from the same paradigm.

 <img width="683" height="578" alt="fc_matrix_example" src="https://github.com/user-attachments/assets/0bdb777a-63da-4931-854b-3e9e9d089105" />